 Whirlpool forecasts 2021 profit above estimates

-Home appliances maker Whirlpool Corp on Wednesday forecast 2021 profit above expectations, as demand for its home appliances rose among people stuck at home due to the COVID-19 pandemic.
+NEW YORK: Home appliances maker Whirlpool on Wednesday (Jan 27) forecast 2021 profit above expectations, as demand for its home appliances rose among people stuck at home due to the COVID-19 pandemic.

-REUTERS: Home appliances maker Whirlpool Corp on Wednesday forecast 2021 profit above expectations, as demand for its home appliances rose among people stuck at home due to the COVID-19 pandemic.
+Demand for large home appliances like refrigerators, washing machines, tumble driers that were traditionally available only in white and are known as white goods, picked up during the COVID-19 pandemic as people diverted their discretionary spending from social activities like traveling into their homes.

 Whirlpool said it expects full-year 2021 adjusted profit to be between US$19 per share and US$20 per share, compared to analysts' average estimate of US$19.10, according to IBES data from Refinitiv.